Macron tours French naval base in Abu Dhabi near new Louvre

-French President Emmanuel Macron is touring a French naval base in the capital of the United Arab Emirates.
+French President Emmanuel Macron toured a French naval base in the capital of the United Arab Emirates on Thursday, a sign of Paris' deepening military and cultural ties to Abu Dhabi.

-A military band played "La Marseillaise" and an honor guard met Macron on Thursday morning at the naval base at Abu Dhabi's Port Zayed.
+Macron visited the naval base at Abu Dhabi's Port Zayed, which sits just across the waters of the Persian Gulf from the new Louvre Abu Dhabi, which he helped inaugurate Wednesday night.
+The museum's saltshaker-like dome sits in sight of the base.

 The French naval base opened in 2009 and shows France's deepening military cooperation with the UAE, a federation of seven sheikhdoms on the Arabian Peninsula.
 It also stations troops and planes at Al-Dhafra Air Base, home to some of the 5,000 American troops stationed in the country.